Can an attending bill for a bedside procedure that a resident did without the attending being present? If so, is this billed at 85% like a PA or NP?

 Neither of these are billable services.
 Let’s take them one at a time.

 First, the teaching physician rules are Medicare rules that allow for payment for services provided jointly between an attending and a resident.
 The service is billed under the attending’s provider number.
-There are different rules for E/M services, minor procedures, major procedures, endoscopies, and time based codes.
+There are different rules for E/M services, minor procedures, major procedures, endoscopies, and time-based codes.
+There are in-depth articles, and a quick reference guide on this site.

 For all other surgical procedures, the attending must be present for the key and critical components of the procedure.
 The attending decides what parts are key or critical.
-The attending must be available for all of the procedure.
+The attending must be available to provide assistance for all of the procedure.

 So, if the attending wasn’t present, the attending may not bill.
 And of course, the resident doesn’t bill.